GWC-DCMB/curriculum-notebooks/paper/paper.md

 Data Scientist was rated the #1 job in America by Glassdoor in 2016-2019, #3 in 2020, and #2 in 2021 [@stansell_breaking_2019].
-We believe career exploration in data science will optimally prepare our students for careers that provide financial stability.
+We believe career exploration in data science will optimally prepare our students for careers that provide financial stability. <!-- TODO: address comment from AK: "Do we need to establish a clearer link between data science and the use of Python specifically?
+The PYPL index, used as a proxy for how popular a language is, has ranked Python as it's number one language (https://pypl.github.io/PYPL.html).
+I'm not sure if this the best way to illustrate the point, but I do think we need more support for the place of Python in the workplace." -->
 By leveraging the data science expertise of our Club facilitators, we created a specialized curriculum focused on computational data science in the Python programming language.